Comprehensive Guide to Homeowners Insurance: Protecting Your Investment

 • Additional living expenses if your home becomes uninhabitable

-Many lenders incorporate your insurance payments into your monthly mortgage through an escrow account.
-This arrangement allows the lender to collect insurance premiums alongside your mortgage payment and remit payment to the insurance company when due, ensuring continuous coverage protection.
+Many lenders fold your insurance into your monthly mortgage through an escrow account.
+The lender collects the premium with your payment and pays the insurer when it is due, which keeps coverage from lapsing.

 Understanding Coverage Limitations